Last Updated on:

 This will give you a clear understanding of existing water sources.

-If there is no acceptable source of water, a well must be drilled or dug.
+If there is no acceptable source of water, you must arrange to dig or drill a well.

 Drilled wells are very common.